 Supernumerary opportunities at American Ballet Theatre offer dancers a unique chance to perform alongside the company’s professional dancers in major productions.
 These roles are integral to the company’s performance, adding depth and richness to the storytelling.
 Dancers interested in these opportunities can apply by submitting a video or attending an in-person audition, providing flexibility in the application process.

-Supernumeraries are expected to be dedicated and passionate about classical ballet, as these roles require high commitment and professionalism.
+Supernumeraries are expected to be dedicated and passionate about classical ballet, as these roles require a high level of commitment and professionalism.
 Participating in ABT’s productions as a supernumerary provides valuable stage experience and a glimpse into the workings of a world-renowned ballet company.
-This experience can be a significant stepping stone for dancers aspiring to a professional career in ballet.
+This experience can be a significant stepping stone for dancers aspiring to a professional ballet career.

 Equal Opportunity and Non-Discrimination Policies